Plotting results

 - Black points with error bars: direct Monte Carlo simulation results (ground truth).

-- Blue line: point-kernel dose multiplied by the GP-predicted build-up factor.
+- Blue line: point-kernel dose multiplied by the fitted build-up factor.

 - Dashed line (if shown): point-kernel uncollided dose without build-up correction.
 The gap between this and the solid line shows how much scattered radiation the build-up factor adds.